kelvinlockwood/policies/privacy/index.md

 ## When we access or disclose your information

 **To provide products or services you’ve requested**.
-We use some third-party subprocessors to help run our applications and provide the Services to you.
+We use some third-party subprocessors to help run our website and provide the membership services to you.
 You can view the third-party subprocessors we use for each of our products: [Basecamp](https://basecamp.com/about/policies/privacy/basecamp-subprocessors/), [HEY](https://basecamp.com/about/policies/privacy/hey-subprocessors/), [Highrise](https://basecamp.com/about/policies/privacy/highrise-subprocessors/), [Campfire](https://basecamp.com/about/policies/privacy/campfire-subprocessors/), [Backpack](https://basecamp.com/about/policies/privacy/backpack-subprocessors/).
 We also use third-party processors for other business functions such as managing newsletter subscriptions, sending customer surveys, and providing our company storefront.
 You can view the list at [Company processors](https://basecamp.com/about/policies/privacy/company-processors/).

 We may disclose your information at your direction if you integrate a third-party service into your use of our products.
 For example, we may allow you, at your option, to connect your Gmail account to your HEY account so that you can use HEY to receive and respond to your Gmail email.
 Email that you receive and respond to through HEY from your Gmail address will be stored by both HEY and Google and will be available to you from your Gmail account as well as your HEY account.